dat3Cph/material/docs/deployment/exercises/caddy_setup.md

 # Caddy Setup

 We use [Caddy Server](https://caddyserver.com/) to handle the domain and SSL certificates for our applications.
-In this exercise, you will learn how to set up Caddy Server to serve your application over HTTPS.
+In this exercise, you will learn how to set up Caddy Server to serve your application over HTTPS as a reverse proxy.

 ![Caddy Setup](./images/caddy.png){: .mx-auto .d-block .my-5 .md .d-md-none style="width: 50%;" }
 ![Caddy Setup](./images/caddy.png){: .d-none .d-md-inline-block .ml-3 .mb-5 .float-right style="width: 50%;"}